john30/ebusd-esp/README.md

 [dist folder](https://github.com/john30/ebusd-esp/tree/master/dist) to the ESP board.
 Erasing the flash before might be a good idea (if you don't want to keep the settings).

+### Flashing with esptool.py
+For using the esptool.py either an OS with python installed is needed (e.g. Windows with Python 3.8 installed), or it needs to be made available by e.g. using docker or WSL.
+With WSL it is a bit tricky to get hold of the USB port of the Windows host but not impossible (e.g. by using [usbipd-win](https://github.com/dorssel/usbipd-win)).

+The image can then be flashed using the [flash.sh](./flash.sh) script which mainly does the following:
+* takes one optional argument with the name of the image file to flash (e.g. `./dist/ebusd-v3_d1mini.bin` which is the default as well)
+* erases the flash completely (for ESP32: only if you pass one of the `...32_factory.bin` images as argument)
+* fills or resets the init data areas appropriately
+* flashes the image itself

 ### Flashing with NodeMCU Flasher
 For the [NodeMCU Flasher](https://github.com/nodemcu/nodemcu-flasher), first pick the right file for your board from the [dist folder](https://github.com/john30/ebusd-esp/tree/master/dist) and set the address to 0x0000: